corda/corda5-samples/java-samples/encumbrance-pawn-shop/README.md

 ### Transfer Encumbered Asset (Should Fail)

-Now try to transfer the Asset to Charlie, pick Alice VNode's identity.
+Now try to transfer the Asset to Bob, pick Alice VNode's identity.
 Go to POST /flow/{holdingidentityshorthash}, enter the identity short hash(Alice's hash) and request body:

       {
          "clientRequestId": "transfer-asset",